solsword/dewlight/data/example-help.md

       in the current ego network are sorted to the bottom according to their group and then alphabetically by ID.
-    * For the [affinity plot](#help:affinity_plot) view, it puts the outside characters first, then the inside characters, and then the rest of the characters, and in each group, it sorts by total weight of edges that connect just to the outside nodes (so for outside nodes, it sorts on connections among them, and for inside and other nodes, it sorts on their connection to the current outside node set).
+    * For the [affinity plot](#help:affinity_plot) view, it puts the outside nodes first, then the inside nodes, and then the rest of the nodes, and in each group, it sorts by total weight of edges that connect just to the outside nodes (so for outside nodes, it sorts on connections among them, and for inside and other nodes, it sorts on their connection to the current outside node set).
 Ties on connections to the outside nodes are broken by total interactions, group, and then ID.
     * For the [histograms](#help:histograms) view the graph is sorted by the property used in the currently selected primary histogram (so outgoing weight, incoming weight, combined weight, or number of neighbors).
 These